 Moreover, this beach is between the cliffs of the Risco de Famara, where you can visit the Mirador del Río viewpoint and get panoramic views of the area.
 Among the brown volcanic landscape and turquoise waters, you’ll also spot the island of La Graciosa.

 To get here, you must drive to the town of Yé, where you’ll find the pathway that leads to the beach.
-It’s the best option if you like to hike, as the walk takes about an hour.
+This is one of the best hikes in Lanzarote and takes no more than an hour.
 Just don’t forget to bring comfy shoes!

 With that, you know the best beaches in Lanzarote to check out on your next trip.
 If you’re like to see two or more beaches on the same day, I recommend planning your route with our downloadable map of Lanzarote.
 This way, you can quickly find the top beaches in Lanzarote and organize your perfect vacation.